 While alcohol may have played a role in this accident, head-on collision crashes could happen because of a variety of reasons.
 Whether a driver is distracted, fell asleep at the wheel, was driving aggressively, or under the influence of alcohol or drugs, physical evidence typically will be found at the scene of head-on collisions.
 This physical evidence must be gathered promptly in order to be used in lawsuits against the driver-at-fault.
 In Maryland, if the driver acted negligently or in a reckless manner, filing a personal injury wrongful death lawsuit may be an option.
 These claims can be filed for financial compensation to assist families who are grieving the loss of their loved one and/or to assist a family with financial obligations.
 Because wrongful death lawsuits have a three-year statute of limitation, claims must be filed within three years of the date of the deceased’s death.

-Wrongful death claims are filed in civil court, and navigating such a lawsuit can be tricky.
 Maryland is a contributory negligence state, which means under Maryland law, if the plaintiff was even slightly at fault for the accident, they will not be able to recover anything from the lawsuit.
 As a result, defendants may work diligently to prove that the other party was not completely in their own lane at the time of the crash, for example.
 Having an experienced personal injury attorney on your side could be the difference between being able to successfully recover and being barred from recovery.
+Wrongful death claims can be tricky.
 Potential plaintiffs should work with dedicated attorneys who are ready to build the strongest case for their clients and get the optimal result for victims who have suffered injury or lost a loved one.

 Have You or a Loved One Been a Victim of a Head-On Collision?